fuad0111/CryptoRateAPI/Answers to technical questions.md

 Rate Limiting: Implement rate limiting to prevent abuse of the application and ensure API quotas are not exceeded.
 Advanced Error Handling: Implement a more sophisticated error-handling mechanism with detailed error codes and traceability.
-Unit test: I would have write unit test and use packages like Moq and fluent assertion
+Unit test: I would have write unit test and use packages like Moq and fluent assertion even i think i can use minimal apis for this project
 ------------------------------------------------------------------------------------------------------------------------
 2. What was the most useful feature that was added to the latest version of your language of choice?
+1.Minimal APIs Enhancements
+Making APIs Even More Lightweight
+2.Rate Limiting Middleware
+Preventing API Overload with Ease
 ----------------------------------------------------------------------------------------------------------------------
 3. How would you track down a performance issue in production?
 Have you ever had to do this?